 My ex-husband often travels overseas on business.
 Can anything be done to stop his traveling until he is current in child support?

 Yes.
-If there is a judgment against your ex-husband for an arrearage, the Illinois Department of Child Support Enforcement can be notified and will provide the U.S. State Department with your ex-husband’s name.
+If there is a judgment against your ex-husband for an arrearage, the Illinois Department of Healthcare and Family Services can be notified and will provide the U.S. State Department with your ex-husband’s name.
 If his name is on the list and he tries to obtain or renew a passport, he will be denied until the arrearage is made current.

 How do attorneys charge for bringing enforcement proceedings, like contempt?